plural-activism/plural-pride-walk/slides.md

 Plan the route up front.
 Get an idea of there is goin, what would be suitable exists in case of emergency?
 How to get home in case of emergency?
 What safeguards do we need?
 What do we need to bring?
 How to communicate if we go non-verbal?

-I absolutely encourage ya to write this stuff down.
-Not just for the random headmate that switches in and has no idea whats goin on, but also for the time ya super stressed and can't get a clear thought.
-So ya have it in front of ya.
+I absolutely encourage ya& to write this stuff down.
+Not just for the random headmate that switches in and has no idea whats goin on, but also for the time ya& super stressed and can't get a clear thought.
+So ya& have it in front of ya&.

 Im a improviser, but havin a plan upfront helped to ease out a lot of stress.
 -->